ensisoft/detonator/audio/README.md

    4. The player will observe the stream for state changes, manage its playback and fill PCM buffers
       1. *Source::HasMore* is used to check whether the *Source* has more PCM data or not.
       2. *Source::FillBuffer* is used to provide PCM data to underlying audio device
-5. Periodically call *audio::Player::GetEvent* to receive *SourceCompleteEVent* information regarding the completion of some audio playback.
+5. Periodically call *audio::Player::GetEvent* to receive *SourceCompleteEvent* information regarding the completion of some audio playback.
 6. (Optional) call *Player::Pause*, *Player::Resume* or *Player::Cancel* to manage the playback of the audio.